claudiarmabreu/Epidemologia/README.md

 ### Number of deaths in USA

-This map shows the distribution of the number of deaths on each state of the USA.
+This map shows the distribution of the number of deaths on each state of the USA, so we can see which states are unable to respond to the problem very well.

 ![death map](https://github.com/claudiarmabreu/Epidemologia/blob/master/Projeto%20Covid-19/Images/number_deaths_2.png)